ebnerlena/pokedex/README.md

 - using MVI pattern - viewmodels and screenstates
 - using SQLite as database
 - using repositories and flows to load data efficiently
+- using Paging to efficiently load data either from network or database with remoteMediator

 ## Features
 - Home Screen